EmanHerawy/react-box/README.md

-# React Truffle Box with truffle-web3-generator
+# React/angular/wvuejs/webpack Truffle Boxes with truffle-web3-generator

-This box comes with everything you need to start using truffle-web3-generator from a react app.
+This box comes with everything you need to start using truffle-web3-generator from a React/angular/wvuejs/webpack app.
 This is as barebones as it gets, so nothing stands in your way.

 ## Installation